Flank/flank/docs/host_binaries_solutions_comparison.md

     If you don't have brew installed.
 Install it from [brew.sh](https://brew.sh)

-    Installing on other systems can be found [here](https://git-annex.branchable.com/install/)
+    Installing on other systems can be found at [git-annex install](https://git-annex.branchable.com/install/)

 2. Initialize